k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-On the etcd server node, get the etcd data directory, passed as an argument --data-dir, from the below command: ps -ef | grep etcd
+On the etcd server node, get the etcd data directory, passed as an argument --data-dir, from the command 'ps -ef | grep etcd'.
 Run the below command (based on the etcd data directory found above).
 For example, chmod 700 /var/lib/etcd